xavier-orcutt/TrialTranslator-notebooks/README.md

 # TrialTranslator-notebooks

 ## Introduction
 This repository contains Jupyter Notebooks demonstrating data cleaning, machine learning (ML) model development, and trial emulation for the TrialTranslator framework.
+The associated research is published in [Nature Medicine](https://www.nature.com/articles/s41591-024-03352-5).

 TrialTranslator is a framework designed to expose heterogenity of treatment effects among real-world oncology patients by emulating landmark Phase III RCTs across prognostic phenotypes identified through a ML algorithm.
 A total of 11 RCTs were emulated across 4 different cancer types: advanced NSCLC, metastatic breast, metastatic prostate, and metastatic colorectal.